irmen/cx16assem/README.md

 ## Todo

-- smart 'a' command to remember filename of previous run (like r)

 - 'a+r' command to assemble and immediately run the resulting program (auto select save filename?)

 - simple expressions  (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication)